microsoft/nn-Meter/docs/usage.md

 Refer to [NNI Doc](https://nni.readthedocs.io/en/stable/nas.html) for how to perform NAS by NNI.

-To support latency-aware NAS, you first need a `Strategy` that supports filtering the models by latency.
+To support hardware-aware NAS, you first need a `Strategy` that supports filtering the models by latency.
 We provide such a filter named `LatencyFilter` in NNI and initialize a `Random` strategy with the filter:

 ```python
 simple_strategy = strategy.Random(model_filter=LatencyFilter(threshold=100, predictor=base_predictor))